Sentinel (novel): Plot summary

-After the events of Armored, Josh Duffy works as a special agent for Diplomatic Security in the U.S. Department of State.
+After the events of Armored, Joshua Duffy works as a special agent for Diplomatic Security in the U.S. Department of State.
 His wife Nichole also works in the same department as a political officer.
 They are assigned to the U.S. embassy in Accra, Ghana, with Duffy as part of the protection detail for ambassador Jennifer Dunnigan.
 She embarks on a cross-country trip with European Union diplomat Johanna Aldenburg (whom Duffy had been assigned to protect six months ago and had saved her daughter from a violent demonstration in Washington, D.C.) and Ghanaian president Francis Amanor.

 Meanwhile, Chinese MSS officer Kang Shikun plots a coup in Ghana as a cover to expand Chinese interests in the nation.
 He hires South African private military contractor Conrad Tremaine of Sentinel Security Inc. (an iteration of Armored Saint from the previous novel) to train rebel forces led by Professor Mamadou Addo from the neighboring country of Togo in the east and then act as a force multiplier as they attack the Akosombo Dam to the west and the capital of Accra.
 Kang also enlists a group of Russian mercenaries led by Lev Belov to accompany Tremaine and the rebels as they attack the dam, as well as Nigerian Islamic terrorists led by Iranian Quds Force colonel Hajj Zahedi to storm Accra.
 Aiming to set up Russia for the coup with Belov's unwitting involvement, Kang reaches out to General Kwame Boatang to eliminate Professor Addo and his men and take over as president once the coup is successful.

 The joint US-EU-Ghana delegation leaves from Accra.
 When bad weather prevents them from proceeding further north, they take a detour to Akosombo Dam for an event.
 Volta River Authority police officer Isaac Opoku discovers Belov and the rebels disguised as his colleagues preparing for the attack and gets into a gunfight with them, forcing Kang to start the attack at the dam by jamming communications there as Belov forces the dam employees to cut off power to the entire country.
 With Tremaine on the way, they also find out about the delegation arriving at the dam early, forcing the South African to improvise and assassinate President Amanor.